Aukh District

 At the end of February 1944, Aukh-Chechens were evicted along with Chechens and Ingush from Checheno-Ingushetia to Central Asia, and the district was renamed Novolaksky District.
 Part of the district was transferred to the neighboring Kazbekovsky District and settled by Avars from Almak.
 According to the decision of the III Congress of People's Deputies, the district should be restored within the borders of 1944, including the villages of Leninaul and Kalininaul in the Aukh district.
-The Lak population moves to the territory north of Makhachkala where the Novolaksky district will be formed.
+The Lak population moved to the territory north of Makhachkala where the Novolaksky district would be formed.

 History

-In documents from the 16th century, the region is known under the name "Okotskaya Zemlyetsa", which was a fief, where at that time the owners of the Murzy Isherimovs, with the main settlement "Old Okoh" (Shircha-Aukh).
+In documents from the 16th century, the region is known under the name "Okotskaya Zemlyetsa", which was a fief, where at that time the owners of the Murzy Isherimovs, with the main settlement "Old Okokh" (Shircha-Aukh).

-After the end of the Caucasian War, Auh was incorporated into the Khasavyurt district of the Terek Oblast.
+After the end of the Caucasian War, Aukh was incorporated into the Khasavyurt district of the Terek Oblast.
 The rest Chechen-Ingush territories of the Terek region (Terek Oblast) also entered.
-According to the census of 1897 in the Khasavyurt district lived about 20 thousand.
-Aukh-chechen.
+According to the census of 1897 about 20 thousand Aukh-Chechens lived in the Khasavyurt district.

-As a result of the annexation of the Khasavyurt district to Dagestan, the thousands of Aukh people turned out to be artificially cut off from their fellow tribesmen of the remaining Chechens, which negatively affected the further development of Aukhovs.
-On the accession of Aukhov lands to Dagestan was hidden for a long time.
+As a result of the annexation of the Khasavyurt district to Dagestan, thousands of Aukh people turned out to be artificially cut off from their fellow tribesmen of the remaining Chechens, which negatively affected the further development of Aukh.
+The accession of Aukh lands by Dagestan was hidden for a long time.

 When they learned about the joining of the district to the DASSR, Aukh leaders and ordinary people strongly opposed joining.
 After that, the pursuit of the Aukh workers began.
 The repression primarily affected the clergy and former "commanders" and "partisans", and then covered a wide range of people.

 In 1943, the Aukh District was established in the foothill area of the Khasavyurt district, taking into account the ethnic composition of the population.
 It was supposed to take into account the needs of the national development of the population, open schools with teaching in their native language, and establish a seal.
 Aukh district de jure became an administrative-territorial unit of Dagestan.

 After the evukhovtsev were evicted on the basis of the Decree of the Presidium of the Supreme Soviet of the RSFSR of June 7, 1944, the Aukh district was renamed Novolaksky, and part of the territory was transferred to the neighboring Kazbekovsky district.
 All settlements were also renamed, and the district center from the villages.
 Yaryksu-Auh was moved to the villages.
 Banai-Aul, renamed Novolakskoe.